-Information Advisory Committe (IAC) Member
+Information Advisory Committe (IAC) Chair

 Residents are encouraged to suggest candidates for the Sun City Shadow Hills website’s Human Interest stories.
 The Information Advisory Committee is inclusive for all residents in Shadow Hills.
 You may make your suggestions directly to email@example.com.